kimmykokonut/sound-check/README.md

 # Sound Check

 See our application live [here](https://sound-check.netlify.app/)

-## By Gabe Tucker, Kim Robinson, Noah Kise, Monica Barboza, Zuri Gallegos
+## By Gabriel Tucker, Kim Robinson, Noah Kise, Monica Barboza, Zuri Gallegos

 ![Component Diagram](/src/assets/component-diagram.drawio.svg)

 ## Technologies Used

-* Html
+- Html
-* Javascript, ES6
+- Javascript, ES6
-* CSS
+- CSS
-* React
+- React
-* npm
+- npm
-* ESLint
+- ESLint
-* Git
+- Git
-* Vite
+- Vite
-* React
+- React
-* React Hooks (useState)
+- React Hooks (useState)
-* Firebase, firestore database, firebase storage
+- Firebase, firestore database, firebase storage
-* Material UI
+- Material UI

+## Usage
-###  This app will allow a user to:
+This app enables users to:
-    -Search for bands in their area playing
+- **Search for Local Bands:** Find information about bands playing in your area.
-    -Save favorite bands
-    -Talk with others with the same interest
-    -Explore new bands
+- **Save Favorite Bands:** Folow your favorite bands for quick access.
+- **Connect with other Users:** Engage in conversations with others who share similar music interests.
+- **Explore New Bands:** Discover and explore new bands to broaden your musical horizons.

+Feel free to explore these functionalities to enhance your experience with Sound Check!

 ## Setup/Installation Requirements
- 1. Navigate to the [github repository](https://github.com/kimmykokonut/sound-check) for this project
+1. Navigate to the [GitHub repository](https://github.com/kimmykokonut/sound-check) for this project.
- 2. Click the `Code` button and copy the url for HTTPS.
+2. Click the `Code` button and copy the URL for HTTPS.
- 3. Open Bash and type: <b>`git clone https://github.com/kimmykokonut/sound-check.git`<b>
+3. Open Bash and type: `git clone https://github.com/kimmykokonut/sound-check.git`
- 4. It should appear on your Desktop
+4. It should appear on your Desktop.
- 5. go into the project directory in bash and type `$ code .` to open in VS Code.
-If you do not have VS Code Editor, you may download [here](https://code.visualstudio.com/)
+5. Go into the project directory in Bash and type `$ code .` to open in VS Code.
+If you do not have VS Code Editor, you may download it [here](https://code.visualstudio.com/).
 6. Once in VS Code, open the terminal there and type `$ npm install` (to install the packages and dependencies).
- 7. Everything should be running now
+7. Everything should be running now.
- 8. To launch the dev server, run `$ npm run dev` then `$ o + enter` or clicking the link in terminal.
+8. To launch the dev server, run `$ npm run dev` then `$ o + enter` or click the link in the terminal.

 ## License
 MIT License.
 See [LICENSE.md](./LICENSE.md) for further information